Mehrdad-Noori/CAGNet/README.md

 5- Evaluation code

-You can use [this toolbox](https://github.com/Mehrdad-Noori/Saliency-Evaluation-Toolbox) to compute different salinecy measures.
+You can use [this toolbox](https://github.com/Mehrdad-Noori/Saliency-Evaluation-Toolbox) to compute different saliency measures such as E-measure, Weighted F-measure, MAE, PR curve ...

 ###